 |Competitors||Honda Fit (Jazz) & Toyota Yaris|

-The next-gen Nissan Note has been spotted on the road for the first time.
-The all-new mini-MPV is being developed and tested in Japan, the company’s home market, where the car is a best-seller.
+The new mini-MPV is being developed and tested in Japan, the company’s home market, where the car is a best-seller.
 While most small and compact Nissan models retailed in developed markets are switching to the new CMF platform family, it is expected that the Note will stick to the V-Platform for one more generation.

-The Nissan Note is among the last surviving members of the mini MPV group that had its dream crushed by the emergence of compact crossovers.
-The mini MPV combined the advantages of the hatchback (easy to park and easy to maneuver) and the MPV (higher storage volume, easy ingress and egress) but the Achilles’ heel was the boring shape or design.
+The Nissan Note is among the last surviving members of the mini-MPV group that had its dream crushed by the emergence of compact crossovers in the last 10 years.
+The mini-MPV combined the advantages of the hatchback (easy to park and easy to manoeuvre) and the MPV (higher storage volume, easy ingress and egress) but the Achilles’ heel was the boring shape or design.

 The Note was launched in big markets like USA, Canada, UK and Europe only to be discontinued within a few years.
-However in one market, the model not just survived but thrived.
-We’re talking about Japan, where the Note emerged as the country’s best-selling car in 2018 finding over 136,000 buyers.
+However, in one market, the model not just survived but thrived – Japan.
+Here the Note emerged as the country’s best-selling car in 2018 finding over 136,000 buyers.
 In 2019, as per data EVW accessed, it was the country’s second best-selling vehicle, thanks to the e-Power technology, Nissan’s series hybrid that offers 30 per cent better fuel efficiency compared to an ICE-powered vehicle of the same class and the torque of a Nissan 2.0L petrol engine.

 Nissan launched the first generation Note in 2006 and the second generation followed in 2012.
-In 2021, the third-generation model will finally come out featuring a striking design and new goodies.
-Heavy revisions are set to bring the Note visually up to date with Nissan’s other vehicles and a much needed interior upgrade will make make the package more appealing.
-A render shared by Irfendy Mohamad with ElectricVehicleWeb presents the Note with bolder design elements and a modern interpretation of the V-Motion grille and Boomerang style headlights.
+8 years later, the third-generation model comes out featuring a striking design, advanced electrification and autonomous drive tech.
+Heavy revisions bring the Note visually up to date with Nissan’s other vehicles (including the freshly designed logo) and a much needed interior upgrade would make the package very appealing.